-According to a meta-analysis of almost 800 studies published in the the advance online edition of February 24 the The Lancet there is a serious picture of co-infection of HIV and HCV that begins to become severe.
+According to a meta-analysis of almost 800 studies published in the advance of the February 24th online edition of The Lancet there is a serious condition of HIV and HCV co-infection that starts to become severe.

-HIV and HCV are both bloodborne viruses that are transmitted in a similar way.
-HCV is a virus and we are made aware of it because they can live longer on surfaces and equipment used to inject drugs while HIV is more easily transmitted through sex.
+HIV and HCV are both blood-borne viruses that are transmitted in a similar way.
+HCV is a virus and we are sensitized to it because they can live longer on surfaces and equipment used to inject drugs, while HIV is more easily transmitted through sex.

-Around the world there are approximately 37 millions of people living with HIV and 115 millions of people with antibodies to the hepatitis C virus, indicating past or present infection.
-It is well known that many people are infected with the virus of both, but accurate estimates have been difficult to find.
+Worldwide, there are approximately 37 million people living with HIV and 115 million people with antibodies to the hepatitis C virus, indicating past or present infection.
+It is well known that many people are infected with the virus from both, but accurate estimates have been difficult to find.

-Lucy Platt from the London School of Hygiene and Tropical Medicine and colleagues conducted a systematic review and meta-analysis to help better estimate the number of people with dual HIV / HCV serology.
+Lucy Platt from the London School of Hygiene and Tropical Medicine and colleagues conducted a systematic review and meta-analysis to help obtain a better estimate of the number of people with dual HIV / HCV serology.

-The study was sponsored by the World Health Organization (WHO), which commissioned an update of its guidelines on screening for infection and initiation of antiretroviral therapy (ART), and reporting regional and national strategies for HCV screening and management, according to press release from University of Bristol.
+The study was sponsored by the World Health Organization (WHO), which commissioned an update of its guidelines on screening for infection and the initiation of antiretroviral therapy (ART), and informing regional and national strategies for screening HCV and management, according to press release from University of Bristol.

-The study authors searched for medical databases including MEDLINE, EMBASE and CINAHL +, POPLINE, information from across Africa, Global Health, Web of Science, the Cochrane Library and other databases, looking for studies published between January of 2002 and 1 of January of 2015 that indicated the prevalence of HIV and HCV.
+The study authors searched medical bases including MEDLINE, EMBASE and CINAHL +, POPLINE, information from across Africa, Global Health, Web of Science, the Cochrane Library and other databases, looking for studies published between January 2002 and January 1, 2015 that indicated the prevalence of HIV and HCV.
 In addition to the 31,767 citations identified, 783 studies met the inclusion criteria, resulting in 902 estimates of prevalence of HIV / HCV immunodeficiency.

-Included studies had population sample sizes with HIV over fifty individuals and recruited participants based on the status of HIV infection or other behavioral characteristics.
-Editorials or comments that do not contain primary data, HCV samples, or HIV / HCV coinfected individuals, samples rely only on self-reported infection status and samples from populations with other comorbidities or interventions that place them at increased risk of infection were excluded.
+Included studies had sample sizes of HIV population over fifty individuals and recruited participants based on HIV infection status or other behavioral characteristics.
+Editorials or comments that do not contain primary data, samples of HCV or individuals co-infected with HIV / HCV, samples only depend on self-reported infection status and samples from populations with other comorbidities or interventions that place them at increased risk of infection were excluded.

-Populations were categorized according to HIV exposure and the HIV / regional burden of HCV infection was derived by applying estimates of prevalence of infection to published numbers of HIV-positive individuals.
-The researchers then performed a meta-analysis to estimate HCV prognoses among HIV-positive compared to HIV-negative people
+Populations were categorized according to HIV exposure and HIV / regional burden of HCV infection was derived by applying infection prevalence estimates to published numbers of HIV positive individuals.
+The researchers then did a meta-analysis to estimate HCV prognosis among HIV positive people compared to HIV negative people.

-- Among HIV-positive individuals, the likelihood of HIV / HCV co-infection was:
+- Among HIV positive individuals the probability of HIV / HCV co-infection was: